Building a Care Team

 A Urologic Oncologist is a urologist who has special training in diagnosing and treating cancers of the urinary tract, including surgical options.
 A Urologic Oncologist has a deep specialization in managing kidney cancer.

 A Medical Oncologist has specialized training in using drugs to treat cancer.
-Some medical oncologists specialize in Genitourinary cancers.
-Some are particularly interested in kidney cancer and in offering kidney cancer clinical trials to their patients.
+Some medical oncologists specialize in genitourinary cancers.
 Patients whose cancer has spread beyond the kidney will usually be referred to a medical oncologist.
+They are often the oncology team member that will discuss available clinical trials with patients.

 A Radiation Oncologist has special training in using radiation to treat cancer.
-While radiation is not standard for all kidney cancer patients, some whose cancer has spread will have a referral to a radiation oncologist to help with control of a difficult or painful area.
+While radiation is not a standard treatment for primary kidney masses, some patients whose cancer has spread will be referred to a radiation oncologist to help control a difficult or painful area.

 Get Organized for Your Visits